widoz/network-site-id/README.md

 Wordpress Network Site ID
 ===============

-Add site ID to the admin bar on wordpress network.
+This plugin add site ID's to the following locations

+- Admin Bar
+- My Site submenu item
+- Site Network screen page ( as column into the list table )